How does locum tenens pay work for NPs and PAs?

 The locums agency charges the facility for the work the NP or PA provides, taking into consideration the length of the assignment and expenses that will be incurred.
 The agency doesn't make money until the NP or PA makes money.

-Finally, the facility compensates the agency for their assistance in locating the NP or PA for the job and for covering items such as licensing, credentialing, housing, and travel.
+Finally, the healthcare facility compensates the agency for their assistance in locating the NP or PA for the job and for covering items such as licensing, credentialing, housing, and travel.

 Setting aside income and profit, perhaps the most rewarding aspect of locum tenens is the freedom and flexibility that comes with a stable income, great benefits, and valuable perks.